Sigil Testing

 sigil testorsigil test path/to/tests/ - focused single-file runs such as

-sigil test path/to/tests/file.sigilskip the project-wide coverage gate
+sigil test path/to/tests/file.sigilskip the project-wide coverage gate - non-project directory runs such as

 Library tests may call •... exports directly.
 Executable tests exercise program behavior through main.